Members of the Sprekelia genus are half hardy bulbs that are often grown as annuals in the garden.

 Requirements: Full sunlight or partial shade.
 Good drainage.
 Rich soil.
 Slightly acidic soil and presence of oak trees is beneficial but not essential.
 Fortnightly liquid feed.
 Regular watering.
 Bring bulbs indoors in autumn in cold areas and store in vermiculite.
 Propagate: from bulblets.

 Miscellaneous: Often grown as a pot plant.
 Aztec lilies usually do not bloom every year.
 Perhaps one out of every four plants will bloom in a given year.

 If growing outdoors fro the off then grow Jacobean lilies and other Sprekelia from bulbs.
 Plant the Jacobean lily bulbs at a depth of 10 to 15 cm a couple of weeks after the last frost of spring, or in the autumn in hotter areas.
-The Jacobean lily and other Sprekelia species should be spaced about 20 to 30 cm apart and can grow in sunny or partially shaded locations that have good drainage.
+Sprekelia plant species should be spaced about 20 to 30 cm apart and can grow in sunny or partially shaded locations that have good drainage.
 Ideally the soil that Sprekelia grows in should be fertile.

-If growing Jacobean lily (Sprekelia) from seed then start off indoors.
+If growing from seed then start off indoors.
 The seeds should be lightly covered and allowed to germinate at a temperature of 18 to 22 degrees centigrade.
 Grow the plants indoors for about two years then transplant outdoors a couple of weeks after the last frost of spring.
-It will take about 7 years until seed grown Sprekelia will produce flowers.
+It will take about seven years until seed grown Sprekelia plants will produce flowers.

-It is fairly easy to look after Sprekelia species such as Jacobean lily and Aztec Lily.
+It is fairly easy to look after Sprekeliaa species such as Jacobean lily and Aztec Lily.
 They should be regularly watered and require to be fertilized every two weeks during the growing season.
-If you require more plants then Sprekelia can be propagated by planting the bulblets that they produce following flowering.
+If you require more plants then they can be propagated by planting the bulblets that they produce following flowering.